thixotropist/ghidra_decompiler_plugins/content/en/docs/Methodology.md

 ## surveying the dpdk binary

-Load `dpdk-pipeline` into Ghidra which reports 2942862 instructions and 22999 functions found, with more than 10000 vset* instructions present.
+Load `dpdk-pipeline` into Ghidra which reports 2942862 instructions and 22999 functions found, with more than 10000 `vset*` instructions present.

->Note: exporting the entire binary as C results in three exceptions, in the functions at 0x2ab4c2, 0x6ffda2, and 0x83ef14.
-These exceptions do not
->      occur when running Ghidra without a plugin.
-More testing is needed here.

 Examine the summaries to categorize on `Vector instructions` for a sense of common patterns.
 There are about 5790 vector loops found in the survey